 1. It will bring value to your business

 As a business owner you want to stand out from your competitors.
 If you are intending to commercially market your product or services you will need a trademark.
-A trademark protects the unique aspects of your business, such as your brand name and logo, and as a result increases the value of your brand.
-Protecting what makes your brand unique can give you that competitive edge in a crowded market.
+A trademark will protect the unique parts of your business, such as your name, logo and slogan.

-Any feature or combination of features that distinguishes your products or services from your competitors can be registered as a trademark.
+Any features that distinguish your products or services from your competitors can be registered as a trademark.
 With a registered trademark, these features will be protected throughout Australia.
 Having a registered trademark in Australia can also be beneficial for any future international applications.
-If you intend to expand your brand internationally, as a trademark owner, these applications will be simpler and take less time.
+If you intend to expand your brand internationally, these applications will be simpler and less time-consuming.

-The exclusive right to use, sell and licence your trademark
+3. Rights to use, sell, and licence your trademark

-As a trademark owner you have a range of exclusive rights over your trademark.
-The control of your brand and how it is to be used is valued by all businesses.
+As a trademark owner you have a range of exclusive rights over your trademark and can control your brand.
 Through registration, you have the right to commercially use your trademark.
 This is valuable when executing marketing strategies to increase brand recognition and grow your business.
-You also have the right to capitalise on the positive reputation of your products and services by selling your trademark to others.
+You can also capitalise on the positive reputation of your brand by selling your trademark to others.

-When commercially marketing and distributing your products or services, a range of third parties such as manufacturers, distributors and franchisees will handle your brand.
-The exclusive right to license your trademark is helpful when dealing with these third parties and ensures that your brand is always protected.
+When marketing and distributing your products, third parties such as manufacturers, distributors and franchisees will handle your brand.
+You’ll be able to ensure your brand is protected by licencing your trademark.

 Only a trademark can provide proprietary protection for your brand and prevent any unauthorised use by others in Australia.
 Competitors and other businesses may take advantage of your reputation and use your brand or elements of your logo, brand design and image for their own products.
 This can confuse and mislead your customers into thinking that the products or services they are purchasing are your own.